 "Students with a disability or a long term or chronic condition are normally supported through the mechanisms set out in ‘Procedures for Consideration of Additional Examination Arrangements in Respect of Disability’ and it is not therefore anticipated that such students would normally be required to submit mitigating circumstances in relation to these conditions where reasonable adjustments have already been put in place for the student’s assessments.
 An exception to this would be where there is a sudden or acute exacerbation which could not be managed through these adjustments.
 This will need to be evidenced appropriately."

 In most cases you are required to submit the completed form to the Senior Tutor and provide relevant evidence.
-In exceptional cases, students can provide a completed form to the Senior Tutor and may 'self-certificate' - supporting evidence is not required.
-Your request will be considered under the College Policy and Procedure on Mitigating Circumstances - sections 5.1 and 5.2.
+In limited circumstances, students can provide a completed form to the Senior Tutor and may 'self-certificate' - supporting evidence is not required.
+Your request will be considered by the MCB under the College's Policy and Procedure on Mitigating Circumstances - sections 5.1 and 5.2.

 Other Mitigating Circumstances

-If you are affected by other mitigating circumstance(s) which have a significant impact on your academic performance, you may complete a “REQUEST FOR MITIGATION FORM” (major MC form).
-Such mitigating circumstance may include family bereavement or acute medical condition close to an examination period.
-The forms are available electronically under the "Major MC Form" tab.
-The form and evidence must be submitted to the Senior Tutor at least one week before the meeting of Mitigation Advisory Panel (MAP) at the end of summer term.
+If you are affected by other mitigating circumstance(s) which have a significant impact on your academic performance during the year, you may complete a mitigating circumstances form.
+Such mitigating circumstances may include family bereavement or acute medical condition close to an examination period.
+The form and evidence must be submitted to the Senior Tutor at least one week before the meeting of the full Mitigating Circumstances Board (MCB) at the end of summer term.
 The deadline for submission of forms are given below.
 There should be a meeting with the Senior Tutor to discuss the matter.
-Your request will be considered under the college policy and procedure on mitigating circumstances.
+Your request will be considered under the College's policy and procedure on mitigating circumstances.

-Deadlines for submission of MC forms to be processed at the MAP:
+Deadlines for submission of MC forms to be processed at the full MCB: